tybens/Nobody.live/README.md

 # lonelyraids.com

-A modification to jkingsman's [Nobody.live](https://github.com/jkingsman/Nobody.live) to allow users to perform "raids" (in this case, where users all collectively tune in to the same stream stream) on twitch streamers with zero viewers.
+A websocket (flask-socketio) modification to jkingsman's [Nobody.live](https://github.com/jkingsman/Nobody.live) to allow users to perform "raids" (in this case, where users all collectively tune in to the same stream stream) on twitch streamers with zero viewers.

+## TODO:
+- [x] add websocket to broadcast when a raid is started to all clients
+- [x] add client counter, to show users how many people are joining them on a raid
+- [x] add a message to invite friends! what's a raid without your friends...
+- [ ] button to override current raid, if majority of current clients hit the button
+- [ ] ABOUT drop down to describe what a raid is and how the button works
+- [ ] ~change main button style~

 ## Architecture